liv-ac-uk/comp122/labs/arrayLoops/README.md

 Instead of calculating this in our heads, let's write a quick program to do the work for us.

-Open the file `Factorial.java` and complete the rest of the code to ensure that it compiles, reads in a value of the integer $`n`$ from the user, and prints the value of $`n!`$.
+Open the file `Factorial.java` and complete the rest of the code to ensure that it compiles, reads in a value of the integer `n` from the user, and prints the value of `n!`.

 The correct output should be as follows.